karimarttila/java/webstore-demo/simple-server/README.md

 **Object oriented paradigm.** Object oriented paradigm was something cool in mid 1990's but nowadays seems more or less an unholy mess of classes having data, method and other classes having other data, methods and other classes...
 For data oriented applications I would rather use functional paradigm which makes a better separation between data and functions that operate on data.

+**Getters and Setters**.
+For simple data classes in which the fields are the interface it is stupid to make the fields private and provide a huge list of getters and setters.
+In those cases I think it is better just to make the fields public.
+If there is a reason to hide some internal structure, then you should make that private, of course.

 **Safety.** If you need a staticly typed safe language and runtime environment (JVM - some 20 years of solid testing in enterprise world) with a great ecosystem for a big enterprise project with tens of developers - Java is the solution.

 **IDE tooling.** IDE tooling is of course great since we are using statically typed language.
 [IntelliJ IDEA](https://www.jetbrains.com/idea/) (my favorite Java IDE) provides exact suggestions for methods when it recognizes which class we are dealing with.